r0gue-io/pop-cli/README.md

 ## License

-The entire code within this repository is licensed under the [Apache License 2.0](LICENSE).
+The entire code within this repository is licensed under the [GPLv3](LICENSE).

 Please [contact us](https://r0gue.io/contact) if you have questions about the licensing of our products.